lawaloa/SQL_Project_1/README.md

 Such extended wait times point to **severe access challenges** in these locations, potentially caused by limited water availability, infrastructure breakdowns, or operational bottlenecks.
 Highlighting these cases helps prioritize interventions in the areas where residents endure the longest waits for water.

-### 🔍 Investigating Water Source Types for Long Queue Times
+### 🔍 Step 3: Investigating Water Source Types for Long Queue Times

 After identifying visits with **extremely long queue times** (over 500 minutes), I wanted to know **what types of water sources** were causing such delays.
 The `water_source` table contains the columns `type_of_water_source` and `source_id`, so I cross-referenced the `source_id` values from the long-wait records.